-Restricted - This component of net assets consists of constraints placed on net asset use through external constraints imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation.
+Restricted - This component of net position consists of constraints placed on net position use through external constraints imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation.

-Unrestricted net assets - This component of net assets consists of net assets that do not meet the definitions of "restricted" or "invested in capital assets, net of related debt".
+Unrestricted net position - This component of net position consists of net position that do not meet the definitions of "restricted" or "net investment in capital assets".